RationalityEnhancementGroup/MGPO-SSD/README.md

 # MGPO

+This repository contains data, analysis code, and the MGPO algorithms from the "Leveraging AI to improve human planning in large partially observable environments" article (under review).

+## Structure

+- The resultsdata from the simulation and human experiments, the pre-generated environment instances, and figures used in the article can be found in the ```data``` folder.

+- The ```experiment``` folder contains the code required to run the human experiment.

+- The ```src``` folder contains the implementation of the meta-level MDP and the MGPO and baseline algorithms.

+- The top level folder contains additional notebooks used to analyze the experiment data.

 ## Algorithm

 The main algorithmic contributions can be found in two files.
 The meta-MDP is defined in ```src/utils/Mouselab_PAR.py```, which contains the belief state update in partially observable environments.
 The MGPO algorithm itself can be found in ```scr/po_BMPS.py```.

 ## Simulation

 To rerun the simulation experiment, run the following scripts.
 The evaluation will take a long time to run, it is recommended to split the computations in small chunks and use a computing cluster.
 Results are stored under ```data/tutor_experiment/```.